hyper3dp/Blooket_chance_checker_fake_hacks/README.md

-blooket chance calculator (to see cool stuff scroll down)
+blooket chance calculator

+what you need to do is take the code copy it and make a bookmark with it then you open the bookmark while blooket is open